AnyaThropy/Anyathropy/README.md

-Hello there, my name is Anya.
+Greetings!
+My name is Anya.

 I'm currently a major in Cybersecurity, I am open to open source projects and collaborations.